-- does not comprise more than 6 words; - is not obscene;

-- is not the name, or an abbreviation or acronym of the name of another political party (not being a political party that is related to the Party) that is a recognised political party; - does not so nearly resemble the name, abbreviation or acronym of the name of another political party (not being a political party that is related to the Party) that is a recognised political party that it is likely to be confused with or mistaken for that name or that abbreviation or acronym; - is not one that a reasonable person would think suggests a connection or relationship exists between the Party and a registered party; - does not comprise the words "Independent Party" - does not contain the word "Independent" and the - name, or abbreviation or acronym of the name of a recognised political party; or - matter that so nearly resembles the name or an abbreviation or acronym of a recognised political party that the matter is likely to be confused with or mistaken for that name or that abbreviation or acronym.
+- do not comprise more than 6 words; - are not obscene; - are not the name, or an abbreviation or acronym of the name of another political party (not being a political party that is related to the Party) that is a recognised political party; - do not so nearly resemble the name, abbreviation or acronym of the name of another political party (not being a political party that is related to the Party) that is a recognised political party that it is likely to be confused with or mistaken for that name or that abbreviation or acronym; - are not one that a reasonable person would think suggests a connection or relationship exists between the Party and a registered party; - do not comprise the words "Independent Party" - do not contain the word "Independent" and the - name, or abbreviation or acronym of the name of a recognised political party; or - matter that so nearly resembles the name or an abbreviation or acronym of a recognised political party that the matter is likely to be confused with or mistaken for that name or that abbreviation or acronym.

-Accordingly, on the basis of the materials before me, I am satisfied that the proposed name of the Party meets the requirements of section 129 of the Electoral Act.
+Accordingly, on the basis of the materials before me, I am satisfied that the Party's proposed name and abbreviation meet the requirements of section 129 of the Electoral Act.